 - Cate is usually great when going full camp.
 Does she go far enough here?
 Could the script have given here more?
 What does she bring to the film?

 - Why does Cate play villains in big blockbusters?
-In addition to Thor she was the heavy in Indiana Jones and the Crystal Skull (2008), Cinderella (2015).
+In addition to Thor she was the heavy in Indiana Jones and the Kingdom of the Crystal Skull (2008), Cinderella (2015).

 - Irreverent tongue in cheek tone and quirky characters that obviously comes from Taika Waititi.
 Is this the funniest superhero movie?